dmarkdurrett/stamus_for_splunk/README.md

 ## Introduction

-Stamus Networks App for Splunk® is an application designed for Suricata sensors users, including SELKS users, and Scirius Security Platform users.
+Stamus Networks App for Splunk® is an application designed for Suricata sensors users, including SELKS users, and Stamus ND/NDR (formerly known as Scirius Security Platform) users.

 ## Installation